glenninn/express_example/README.md

 ## Getting Started
 1. Install Node.
 If you need to download, it is [available here](https://nodejs.org/en/download)
 2. Clone this repository
-3. Initialize the project environment using this command: `npm init`
+3. Install this project's environment using this command: `npm install`

 ## Launching the Web Server
 1. You can launch the web server using either of the following